Nash Ambassador

-The Nash Ambassador is a luxury automobile that was produced by Nash Motors from 1927 until 1957.
-For the first five years it was a top trim level, then from 1932 on a standalone model.
-Ambassadors were lavishly equipped and beautifully constructed, earning them the nickname “the Kenosha Duesenberg".
+The Nash Ambassador is a large luxury automobile produced by Nash Motors from 1927 until 1957.
+It was a top trim level for the first five years, then from 1932 on a standalone model.
+Ambassadors were lavishly equipped and beautifully constructed, earning them the nickname "the Kenosha Duesenberg".

-But for a period between 1929 and 1934 when Nash produced a line of seven-passenger saloons and limousines, the Ambassador series was the maker's "flagship", and remained so following the Nash-Hudson merger in 1954.
-From 1958 until 1965, the cars were named Rambler Ambassador and then from the 1966 through 1974 model years as the AMC Ambassador.
-The continued use the Ambassador model name made it "one of the longest-lived automobile nameplates in automotive history."
+Between 1929 and 1934, Nash produced a line of seven-passenger saloons and limousines; the Ambassador series was the automaker's "flagship" car.
+This distinction remained following the Nash-Hudson merger in 1954 that formed the American Motors Corporation (AMC).

+The ongoing use of the Ambassador model name by Nash, and then its successor AMC through the 1974 model year, made it "one of the longest-lived automobile nameplates in automotive history" as of the late 1970s.